12 Signs of Unhealthy Work-Life Balance

 Work-life balance is like the search for El Dorado.
 We love to talk about it, research it, and search for it, but it eludes us.

-Often something is unattainable because we make it unattainable.
+Often, something is unattainable because we make it unattainable.
 Work-life balance only happens when you make your life a priority and when you can honestly assess your mental, physical, spiritual, and work health habits.

 12 Reasons for an Imbalance in Work and Life

-#1 – You work all the time
+#1 – You work all of the time

 Work is good and healthy.
-However, when it becomes the thing that consumes your life you may be nearing burn out.
+However, when it becomes the thing that consumes your life, you may be nearing burn out.

 Make sure your current work hours are sustainable.
-If not, then have a cut off time where you commit to slowing down and taking a breath.
+If not, then have a cut-off time where you commit to slowing down and taking a breath.
 Whether that means taking a vacation, lowering hours, or investing in a hobby.

 #2 – You aren’t regularly sleeping

 Sleep is critical to your overall health and without the proper sleep, you won’t be as sharp at work, home, or with your friends.
 Watch the video below for a look at what happens when the body is sleep-deprived: